GoTeamEpsilon/angular-to-react-redux/README.md

 # Angular to React
 A playground repository that will be filled with educational resources and live code as our dev group (Angular experts) learns React/Redux by contrasting it to Angular concepts.
-This repository is best consumed by those that have been working with Angular 1.x for a good amount of time.a
+This repository is best consumed by those that have been working with Angular 1.x for a good amount of time.

 ## Scope
-Using the list below, detail how the following are accomplished in React/Redux with reference to the "Angular way" (*code snippets are preferred*):
+Using the unordered list below, detail how the following are accomplished in React/Redux with reference to the "Angular way" (*code snippets are preferred*):

+#### Recommended project generator practices
 #### ng-repeat
 #### ng-show, ng-hide
 #### ng-if
 #### ng-style
 #### ng-class
 #### ng-click
-#### directives
+#### directives / directive controllers
 #### services
-#### directive controllers
 #### SCSS integration
 #### JavaScript vendoring
 #### CSS/SCSS vendoring
 #### Development flags
 #### JavaScript sourcemapping
 #### JavaScript obfuscation/minification
-#### Module namespacing
+#### Module namespacing / John Papa guide equivalency
 #### Global error handling
 #### Promise integration
 #### Provider decoration